-Gov Fintiri Sacks LG Staff Employed from April 2016 To Date | Leadership Newspaper
+Gov Fintiri Sacks LG Staff Employed From April 2016 To Date | Leadership Newspaper

 “We are also going to recover all school lands encroached on by some people,” Fintiri said.

-Nyako urged Fintiri on the need to resuscitate the state grassroots empowerment programme introduced by ex Gov. Murtala Nyako administration and to address the raising problem of drug abused among youths in the state.
+Nyako tasked Fintiri on the need to resuscitate the state grassroots empowerment programme introduced by ex-Governor Murtala Nyako administration and to address the raising problem of drug abuse among the youths in the state.

 “We need to address the issue of poverty which goes hand in hand with insecurity.

-“When you were the Speaker of Adamawa Assembly the then Gov. Murtala Nyako with the support of the legislative arm introduced special policies of grassroots empowerment that was effective then and need to be revived.
+“When you were the Speaker of Adamawa Assembly the then Governor Murtala Nyako with the support of the legislative arm introduced special policies of grassroots empowerment that was effective then and need to be revived,” he said.

 MOST READ